Materials & Supplies

 Massive infrastructure spending in Kenya is driving robust demand for steel products and fuelling multi-billion shilling investments in steel manufacturing projects.

-From locals building new factories and expanding production capacities of existing ones to foreigners seeking to make inroads in the country, at least Sh50 billion worth of steel mills are expected to come online shortly as investors rush to meet the rising demand for the material.
+From locals building new factories and expanding production capacities of existing ones to foreigners seeking to make inroads in the country, at least Sh50 billion in steel mills are expected soon to meet rising demand.

 Bangladesh Steel Re-Rolling Mills Ltd (BSRM) one of Bangladesh’s largest is, for example, planning to set up a Sh6.5 billion factory at a yet-to-be-disclosed location in Kenya in a move that is expected to help the country reduce its reliance on steel importation.